core-wg/resource-directory/draft-ietf-core-resource-directory.md

        	</t>

 		<t>
-		The following example shows an end-point updating a new set of resources to an RD using this interface.
+		The following example shows an endpoint updating a new set of resources to an RD using this interface.
 		</t>